LayerManager/layman/doc/data-storage.md

 Filesystem is used as persistent data store, so data survives Layman restart.

 ### PostgreSQL
-Layman uses directly **one database** specified by [LAYMAN_PG_DBNAME](env-settings.md#LAYMAN_PG_DBNAME) to store
+Layman uses directly **one database** specified by [LAYMAN_PG_DBNAME](env-settings.md#LAYMAN_PG_DBNAME) to store data.
+There are two kinds of schemas in such database:
+- [LAYMAN_PRIME_SCHEMA](env-settings.md#LAYMAN_PRIME_SCHEMA) that holds information about
-- general information about users, workspaces, and publications including access rights in schema specified by [LAYMAN_PRIME_SCHEMA](env-settings.md#LAYMAN_PRIME_SCHEMA),
+   - users, workspaces, and publications including access rights
+   - data version including migration ID
-- vector layer data.
+- Schemas holding vector layer data.

-Vector layer data is organized in schemas and tables:
-- **[Workspace schema](https://www.postgresql.org/docs/9.1/ddl-schemas.html)** is created for every created [workspace](models.md#workspace).
+    - One **[workspace schema](https://www.postgresql.org/docs/9.1/ddl-schemas.html)** is created for every created [workspace](models.md#workspace).
 Name of workspace schema is always the same as workspace name.
-- **[Table](https://www.postgresql.org/docs/9.1/sql-createtable.html)** is created in workspace schema for each published layer.
+    - One **[table](https://www.postgresql.org/docs/9.1/sql-createtable.html)** is created in workspace schema for each published layer.
 Name of the table is the same as layername.
 The table contains data from vector data files.

 **Second database** is used by Micka to store metadata records.
 The database including its structure is completely managed by Micka.
 By default, it's named `hsrs_micka6`.